DrakirL/DrakirL.github.io/p10/class/bard.md

 If you have Training with a musical instrument, you can use such an instrument as a focus to cast any Spell you know. <br>

 ### Level 1: Inspiring Flair
-When another creature within 10 paces of you makes a Test, you can use 1 Action to roll a Flair Die (which is a d4). <br>
+When another creature within 10 paces of you makes a Test, you can use 1 Action to roll a Flair Die (which is a d6). <br>
-Provided that the creature can either see or hear you, add your Flair Die to their total roll, potentially changing the outcome. <br> If the outcome is not changed, you don't expend a use of this feature.
+Provided that the creature can either see or hear you, add your Flair Die to their total roll, potentially changing the outcome. <br>
-<br><br>
-You can use this feature a number of times equal to your Charisma Attribute?
-You regain any expended uses after you finish a Rest.

 ### Level 1: Bard Subclass
 You choose a Bard Subclass and gain its Level 1 Features.